 Itsuki in popular culture

 Itsuki is an example of how youkai are not just folkloric creatures but also reflections of the fears, values, and cultural issues of their time.
-His story serves as a reminder of the importance of taking care of mental health and the impact that promises and external influences can have on people's lives.
+Its story serves as a reminder of the importance of taking care of mental health and the impact that promises and external influences can have on people’s lives.

 And you?
 Have you heard of other youkai as dark as Itsuki?
 Share your stories or reflections!